Leila A. Amineddoleh

 Ms. Amineddoleh is involved in all aspects of due diligence and litigation, and has extensive experience in arts transactional work.
 She has represented major art collectors and dealers in matters related to high-profile multi-million dollar contractual disputes, international cultural heritage law violations, the recovery of stolen art, and complex fraud schemes.
 As a leading specialist in art authentication, she collaborates with the world’s foremost forensic scientists and art historians to assist collectors and arts institutions through the complex authentication process.
 She also advises clients on the acquisition and sale of fine arts and cultural heritage works.

 Ms. Amineddoleh proudly works with artists and entrepreneurs to protect their work and artistic rights, and develop intellectual property portfolios.
 She is also a certified legal mediator.
 She has been published extensively on issues related to art, cultural heritage, and intellectual property, and has appeared in major news outlets, including the New York Times, Forbes Magazine, The Guardian, TIME Magazine, and the Wall Street Journal.
-She also serves as the art law and art crime correspondent for Artsy.
+She also served as the art law and art crime correspondent for Artsy, and has had scholarly contributions published in books, including Nazi Law: From Nuremberg to Nuremberg.

 As an advocate for the protection of cultural heritage, Ms. Amineddoleh also serves as a consultant to the New York District Attorney’s Office for antiquities investigations.